Diamond CVD Personnel

 - Mr Alex Croot (firstname.lastname@example.org) - is studying for a PhD in the area of beta-assisted thermionic electron emission from diamond.

 - Mr Ed Mahoney (email@example.com) - is studying for a PhD in the area of gas-phase diagnostics from diamond CVD plasmas funded by the UK Diamond Science and Technology CDT.

 - Mr Michael James (firstname.lastname@example.org) - is a student with the Bristol Functional Nanomaterials CDT doing a PhD studying n-type doping of diamond and surface functionalisation.

 - Mr Fabian Fogarty (email@example.com) - is a student with the Diamond Science and Technology CDT doing a PhD in surface functionalisation of diamond for thermionic emission applications.

 - Ms Emily Pole (firstname.lastname@example.org) - is a student with the Functional Nanomaterials CDT doing a PhD in electron emission from diamond surfaces.

 - Mrs Tahani Almutairi (email@example.com) - is a student doing a PhD studying methods for n-type doping of diamond.

-- Mr Ed Smith (email@example.com) - is a summer student studying diamond deposition methods.
-He will start a PhD here in October 2017 working on deposition of diamond onto GaN.
+- Mr Ed Smith (email@example.com) - is a PhD student studying diamond deposition methods, and in particular deposition of diamond onto GaN.

 Other people working on diamond at Bristol include: Professor Neil Allan (Chemistry: Computer modelling of solid-state materials, including diamond defects and dopants), Professor David Fermin (Chemistry: Diamond Electrochemistry), Professor Martin Kuball (Physics: Diamond/GaN devices) and Dr Simon Kohn (Earth Sciences: Diamond gemstone defects).